1,000m² (single discus)

 Water Discus is a proposed underwater luxury hotel to be found in Dubai, UAE.
 Unlike the never-built Hydropolis, the Water Discus hotel is not entirely submerged.
 Once complete, Water Discus is expected to be the largest of its kind in the world.

-The underwater hotel is designed to integrate the submarine activities with waterside living.
+The underwater hotel was designed to integrate submarine activities with waterside living.
 The concept of the Water Discus hotel was conceived by the Polish firm Deep Ocean Technology (DOT) in collaboration with researchers from the Gdansk University of Technology.
-DOT is also developing autonomous unmanned submersibles to serve the hotel's guests.
+DOT is also developing autonomous unmanned submersibles to serve the hotel’s guests.

 BIG InvestConsult is the representative for DOT and holds the technology marketing rights in the GCC countries.
-In May 2012, Dubai World's ship building subsidiary, Drydocks World, signed an agreement with BIG to build the first Water Discus hotel in Dubai.
+In May 2012, Dubai World’s shipbuilding subsidiary, Drydocks World, signed an agreement with BIG to build the first Water Discus hotel in Dubai.
 The project is currently in the implementation phase.
 Its construction timelines and budget, however, have been kept secret and are undisclosed.

 In September 2012, BIG and Deep Ocean Technology established a joint company called DOT & BIG.
 The JV will focus on promoting, developing and implementing Water Discus Hotel concept for leisure destinations across the world.
-New locations for implementing the Water Discus Hotel concept are currently being analysed and researched by the JV.

 Dual discs making up the unique underwater hotel’s structure

-Large windows of the rooms facing the waters will offer views of underwater world, coral reefs, flora, fauna and sea animals of the Persian Gulf.
+Large windows of the rooms facing the waters will offer views of the underwater world, coral reefs, flora, fauna and sea animals of the Persian Gulf.
 Room exteriors will have special lighting for macro photography and an external explorer robot to enable the guests to interact with the marine life.